kstenerud/streamux/README.md

     000000lllllllllllllliiiiiiiiiirt

-The header is transmitted in little endian format:
+The header is transmitted in little endian format.

-    iiiiiirt lllliiii llllllll 000000ll

 ### Fields